MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Add-MgGroupFavorite.md

 Add the group to the list of the current user's favorite groups.
 Supported for Microsoft 365 groups only.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Add-MgBetaGroupFavorite](/powershell/module/Microsoft.Graph.Beta.Groups/Add-MgGroupFavorite?view=graph-powershell-beta)

 ## SYNTAX

 ### Add (Default)